 The ability to get to essential medical and dental appointments is often challenging for many people.
 This is particularly true for our senior community members.
 Family and friends are wonderful sources of support, but often their busy lives prevent them from being able to assist with the driving needs of those living in White Rock and South Surrey as much as they might like.
 Our volunteer drivers provide assistance to residents of White Rock and South Surrey who are unable to use public transit and have no other means of reaching essential medical and dental appointments in the Metro Vancouver area.
 Volunteer drivers pick up and return clients to their residences.
 "The service is needed.
 Elderly or sick persons cannot stand long waiting times for a ride."

-Are you or is someone you know isolated or lonely?
 Do you or someone you know need assistance with grocery shopping, or a ride to a medical or dental appointment?
 We can help.
-For more information or to sign up for one of these services, contact us at 604-542-4357 or email@example.com
+For more information or to sign up for one of these services, contact us at 604-542-4357 or firstname.lastname@example.org

 Do you enjoy helping others?
 Do you like to socialize?
 Are you available 2 - 3 hours per week?
 If you answered "yes" to these questions, volunteering with Sources might be your chance to get involved with social wellness for our community.
 For more information or to sign up as a volunteer, contact us at 604-542-4357 or email@example.com